CityOfDetroit/demo-alerts/README.md

 Copy `sample.env` to `.env` and add your secrets.
 (We have [autoenv](https://github.com/kennethreitz/autoenv) installed to auto-execute this file.)

-1. Run `python main.py` to start the server
+Run `python main.py` to start the server.

-2. Download [ngrok](https://ngrok.com/).
-In another terminal tab, change directories to your unzipped download and run `./ngrok http <your-port-number>` to forward the server to `<some-subdomain>.ngrok.io`
+Download [ngrok](https://ngrok.com/).
+In another terminal tab, change directories to your unzipped download and run `./ngrok http <your-port-number>` to forward the server to `<some-subdomain>.ngrok.io`.

-3. Login to Twilio.
+Login to Twilio.
 Go to Console > Phone Numbers > Messaging.
-Set Messaging to "Configure with Webhooks/TwiML" and "A Message Comes In" to your ngrok webhook
+Set Messaging to "Configure with Webhooks/TwiML" and "A Message Comes In" to your ngrok webhook.

 Now, just text your number to trigger the Express app.